GoesToEleven/golang-web-dev/024_hands-on/01_hands-on/README.md

 and also shows a picture of a dog when the template is executed.

 Use "http.ServeFile"
-to serve the file "dog.jpeg"
+to serve the file "dog.jpg"